Disgusting (album)

-Disgusting is the debut studio album by American hardcore punk band Beartooth.
+Disgusting is the debut studio album by American rock band Beartooth.
 It was released on June 10, 2014, through Red Bull Records and UNFD Records.
 The single "Beaten In Lips" was released on May 13, 2014, along with the pre-order for the album.

 Background

 This album was released a year after the band's debut EP Sick was released.
 Before the announcement, the band toured with metalcore band Of Mice & Men in the UK, and also played a headline show in London on April 17, 2014.
 The album was announced by the band a month prior to its release on May 13 and stated that the album would be released on June 10 through Red Bull Records.
 The recording process, according to Shomo, was very smooth since he has a studio in his house, and would write songs whenever he was bored or couldn't sleep in the middle of the night.